Dr Clara Eroukhmanoff

 School/Division:Law and Social Sciences / Social Sciences

-Clara is co-convener of the BISA Working Group on “Emotions in International Relation,” along with Naomi Head (Glasgow) and Amanda Beattie (Aston).
-She is also a research fellow at the Centre for International Public Policy (CIPP) at Royal Holloway and a research associate at the University of Cambridge (POLIS).
+Clara is also co-convener of the BISA Working Group on “Emotions in Politics and International Relations,” with Naomi Head (Glasgow) and Amanda Beattie (Aston).

-Clara is the Course Director for the International Relations programme and teaches Introduction to International Relations (DSS_4_IIR1) and International Relations Theory (DSS_4_IIRT1).
+Clara is the Course Director for the International Relations programme and teaches a number of modules at LSBU (Introduction to International Relations, International Relations Theory, Foreign Policy Analysis, International Security.)

-She has previously taught a number of courses in International Relations at the University of St Andrews, the University of Edinburgh and Royal Holloway (London).
+She has previously taught a number of courses in International Relations at the University of St Andrews, the University of Edinburgh and Royal Holloway.

 Clara thoroughly enjoys teaching and building a strong relationship with her students.
 Her philosophy of teaching relies on developing a critical approach to IR by turning the subject ‘on its head’ from the second half of the term.